stdevPavelmc/FAASGS/Contributing.md

 This document stablish the process and workflows as per github and gitflow good practices (in some cases simplified and relaxed), if in doubt please take a peek [here](https://medium.com/@devmrin/learn-complete-gitflow-workflow-basics-how-to-from-start-to-finish-8756ad5b7394) or [here](https://nvie.com/posts/a-successful-git-branching-model/)

-This practices must appear so "elite" or "cathedral style" at first, but believe me you will thanks me for teaching you this if you pretend to work for a bigger or professional soft company.
+This practices must appear so "elite" or "cathedral style" at first, but believe me you will thanks me for teaching you this if you pretend to work for a bigger project or a professional soft company.
 At the end and with the time you will see how easy is to pin-point any info from the entangle of branches, issues, travis, etc.

 At first we will be easy with this but people, please catch the (git)flow ASAP.